Medical expert of the article

 - compressibility;

-- no reflections from internal contents;
+- absence of reflections from internal contents;

-- distal reinforcement;
+- distal enhancement;

-- bright rear wall;
+- bright back wall;

-- bilateral lateral acoustic shadows.
+- Double-sided side acoustic shadows.

-Distal pseudo enhancement is absent:
+Distal pseudo-enhancement is absent:

-- at small sizes of cysts;
+- for small cysts;

-Hyperechoic image of internal contents.
+Hyperechoic image of the internal contents.

 Echographic signs of a cyst: